Hybrid safe-strong rules for efficient optimization in lasso-type problems: Existing lasso screening rules

 \subsection{Safe rules}

 As noted in the introduction, there are a number of safe rules in the literature; we focus primarily on EDPP rules, as they appear to be the most powerful safe rules developed thus far.
 EDPP rules are constructed by projecting the scaled response vector onto a nonempty closed and convex polytope.
-Here we derive simplified versions of the basic EDPP rule (BEDPP) and the sequential EDPP rule (SEDPP) under the standardization condition~(\ref{stand}), and refer readers to \cite{JMLR:v16:wang15a} for the original EDPP rules and additional technical details.
+Here we derive simplified versions of the basic EDPP rule (BEDPP) and the sequential EDPP rule (SEDPP) under the standardization condition~(\ref{stand}).
+Compared to original rules, the simplified ones reveal a clearer picture of the computational complexity and reduce the computational burden somewhat.
+We refer readers to \cite{JMLR:v16:wang15a} for the original EDPP rules and additional technical details.

 The EDPP rules are based on the dual formulation of Problem~\eqref{linear_lasso}:

 where $\widehat{\bt}(\lambda)$ is the dual optimal solution of Problem~\eqref{linear_lasso} under the constraints~\eqref{dual_constraints}.
 The dual and primal solutions are related via: